 - Lead paint poisoning, most often affecting children

-What Compensation can I Obtain for Injuries on a Premises?
+Can I Obtain Compensation for Injuries on Someone’s Property?

 If you win a premises liability case in New Jersey, you may be entitled to both economic and non-economic damages.
 Economic damages include lost wages if you were hurt and had to take time off work or lost your job as a result of the injury.
 Non-economic damages include pain and suffering damages.
 Finally, you may be able to also recover punitive damages if the property owner’s conduct was willful or wanton; for example, if the owner had known of the hazardous condition on the property for some time, but never repaired it even though it posed an obvious hazard to life and limb.